Esri/arcgis-runtime-samples-android/java/find-closest-facility-to-multiple-incidents-service/README.md

 4. Add a list of all facilities to the task parameters: `closestFacilityParameters.setFacilities(facilitiesList)`.
 5. Add a list of all incidents to the task parameters: `closestFacilityParameters.setIncidents(incidentsList)`.
 6. Get `ClosestFacilityResult` by solving the task with the provided parameters: `closestFacilityTask.solveClosestFacilityAsync(closestFacilityParameters)`.
-7. Find the closest facility for each incident by iterating over the incidentsList.
+7. Find the closest facility for each incident by iterating over the list of `Incident`s.
 8. Display the route as a `Graphic` using the `closestFacilityRoute.getRouteGeometry()`.

 ## Relevant API

 *  ClosestFacilityParameters
 *  ClosestFacilityResult
 *  ClosestFacilityRoute
 *  ClosestFacilityTask
 *  Facility
 *  Graphic
 *  GraphicsOverlay
 *  Incident

 #### Tags
 Routing & Logistics